Interblockchain/BasicContract/README.md

 - transferFrom
 - approve

-On the Ethereum platform, the ERC20 ledgers are a two column table comprising user accounts and account balances.
-The contract presented here and hosted on ESOio networks is based on a two column table comprising tokens and balances.
-In a nutshell, on Ethereum all users account are integrated into a single ledger and, on the EOSio networks, token owners have their personal ledgers
+On the Ethereum platform, tokens are implemented as ledgers with a Solidity smart contract.
+These ERC20 ledgers are set as two column tables comprising user accounts and account balances (see left illustration below).
+The contract presented in this document is hosted in ESOio networks.
+It is based on a two column table comprising tokens and balances (see right illustration below).
+On the one hand, on Ethereum, tokens are implemented as two column ledger (account, balance).
+On the other hand, this presently documented contract, is implemented as a two column ledger (token, balance) hosted in users' RAM.

 ![ledgers](https://interblockchain.io/illustrations/ledgers.png)

 On EOSio, this current contract is hosted in users' RAM, a personal storage allocated for each user.
 The amount of RAM is dependant on the EOS at stake owned by users.
+Each table's row is dedicated to a token.

 # Installation